edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Monitoring_Sensor.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013539
-Comments: An object which can detect and measure physical properties and which can record, indicate and transmit such measurements.
+rdfs:comment | An object which can detect and measure physical properties and which can record, indicate and transmit such measurements. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: